 The Books — How did that happen?
 Well, I write anyway – have for 30 years.
 Much of that has been business related – in fact, technology business related.
 Not sure I can explain how tired I am of writing about driving digital disruption, actionable analytics, and microservice architecture…zzzzzz

 But… and here is a funny thing.
 It’s about serendipity and this is something I pay attention to.
-Something happened about 5 years ago.
-I was at a court hearing – a probate thing – I don’t know why they bothered – there were no assets and I got nothing … Anyway, we were sitting at a table in a small courtroom with a bunch of people waiting their turn for a hearing.
+Something happened about 6 years ago.
+I was at a legal hearing — I was a witness in a business matter … Anyway, we were sitting at a table in a courtroom with a bunch of people waiting their turn.
 The judge asked me a few questions about my income (I had said “writer” on the form).

 “What do you write?” he says.